-Transcripts may be obtained by completing a transcript request form in the Admissions and Records Office, or by signed letter requesting transcripts be sent to a specific location.
-Fax requests and requests via the Internet also are acceptable.
-Please contact the Admissions Office at 434.797.8490, fax: 434.797.8451, or access DCC Online at www.dcc.yccs.edu.
+Transcripts may be obtained by completing a Transcript Request Form in the Admissions and Records Office, or by signed letter requesting transcripts be sent to a specific location.
+Fax requests and online requests also are acceptable.
+Please contact the Admissions Office at 434.797.8490, fax: 434.797.8451, or access DCC Online at www.dcc.vccs.edu/StudentServices/Admissions/Transcripts%Request.htm.